Pułtusk: Under the partitions

 Another Battle of Pułtusk was fought on 26 December 1806, between forces of Imperial Russia and Imperial France.
 The battle became so famous that its name is inscribed on the Arc de Triomphe in Paris.
 After the fall of Warsaw in 1809, Pułtusk became the temporary capital of the Duchy of Warsaw.
 After the fall of Napoléon Bonaparte, the town became part of so-called Congress Poland within the Russian Partition of Poland.

-In 1811 a new ship-of-the-line of the French navy was named Pulstuck, to commemorate this battle.
+In 1811 a new ship-of-the-line of the French navy was named Pultusk, to commemorate this battle.
 This ship of 74 guns of the Téméraire-class was built in Antwerp.
 Only after the Danish crew of the ship remarked about the spelling of the name, this was corrected to Pultusk, with an icy comment from the emperor that "the French people didn't know their victories."
 After the fall of the French empire the ship was transferred to the new Dutch navy and named Waterloo (I).